vi-stf/SQL/README.md

 # SQL
-In this repository i implemented a number of queries in the Northwind Database using SQLite.
+In this repository, a number of queries are implemented on the Northwind Database using SQLite.